Historical picture

 Vaporizers- current models

-Vapor 2000.
-Click on the thumbnail, or on the underlined text, to see the larger version.
+Vapor 2000 (right).
+Click on the link to see the larger version.

-The Vapor 2000 is a tippable vaporizer (also applies to Aisys cassettes).
-The Vapor 2000 dial must first be rotated to a "T" setting ("transport" or "tip") which is beyond zero (clockwise as viewed from above).
+Vapor 2000 is a tippable variable bypass vaporizer (also applies to Aisys cassettes).
+The Vapor 2000 dial must first be rotated to a "T" setting ("transport" or "tip") which is to the right of zero in the figure.

 Vapor 3000

 Vapor 3000.
-Click on the thumbnail, or on the underlined text, to see the larger version.
+Click on the link to see the larger version.

 Tec 7

 Tec 7.
-Click on the thumbnail, or on the underlined text, to see the larger version.
+Click on the link to see the larger version.

 Aladin vaporizer